Helping Borrowers With Trusted Resources

 Direct Subsidized and Direct Unsubsidized Loans have a six-month grace period.

-Parent PLUS loans do not have a grace period.
-Graduate/professional students automatically receive a six month deferment after graduating, leaving school, or dropping below half-time enrollment.
-Parent borrowers who took loans to pay for their child’s education can request a six month deferment after a child graduates, leaves school, or drops below half-time enrollment.
+Parents who took loans to pay for their child’s education can request a six month deferment after a child graduates, leaves school, or drops below half-time enrollment.

 If called to active military duty more than 30 days before your grace period ends, you will receive the full six-month grace period after returning from active duty service.

-If you re-enroll in school before the grace period ends, you will receive a full six month grace period when you stop attending school or drop below half-time enrollment.
+If you re-enroll in school before the grace period ends, you will receive a full six-month grace period when you stop attending school or drop below half-time enrollment.

 If loan consolidation occurs during a grace period, you forfeit the remainder of the grace period.
 Payments would start after a Direct Consolidation Loan is processed.